Last Updated on February 8, 2023 by Cheryl Moreo

 Next up, do your research on the types of events near you.
 If possible, visit them beforehand.
 Many cities have farmers’ markets weekly, which are great places to start.
 Visit before your specific event to see if they already have someone selling the same things as you, which can make competition fierce.

 Once you have decided on a vendor opportunity, call to confirm how much your booth space is and ask about typical foot traffic.
 These questions will help you determine how much inventory to bring with you.
-A good rule of thumb is to aim to sell at least eight to 10 times your vendor fee or that you make a sale to approximately one to three percent of people visiting your booth.
+A good rule of thumb is to aim to sell at least eight to 10 times your vendor fee so that you make a sale to approximately one to three percent of people visiting your booth.

 Even if you don’t make lots of sales, have plenty of business cards available for everyone who visits your booth.
 You can create your business cards easily with an online tool.
 You’ll want all relevant information for your business, including how to get in touch with you.
 While you may not make a sale to a particular person at the show, everyone who takes a business card is a potential customer later.